-The Gas Act provides that the National Energy Regulatory of South Africa (NERSA) has the authority to issue licences for construction and operation of gas pipelines and trading in gas.
+The Gas Act provides that the National Energy Regulator of South Africa (NERSA) has the authority to issue licences for construction and operation of gas pipelines and trading in gas.
 NERSA also has the authority to approve gas transmission tariffs and maximum gas prices that may be charged by gas traders, where there is inadequate competition as contemplated in the South African Competition Act.
 The Gas Act further gives NERSA the authority to impose fines and other punitive measures for failure to comply with the licence conditions and/or the provisions of the Gas Act.
 Future regulation of maximum gas prices may have a material adverse effect on our business, operating results, cash flow and financial condition.

 Pursuant to the 2013 NERSA decisions approving the Sasol Gas maximum gas prices and transmission tariffs, Sasol Gas implemented a standardised pricing mechanism in its supply agreements with customers in compliance with the applicable regulatory and legal framework.
-NERSA approved further maximum gas prices and transmission tarrifs based on the same pricing and tariff mechanisms in November 2017.
+NERSA approved further maximum gas prices and transmission tariffs based on the same pricing and tariff mechanisms in November 2017.

 Seven of Sasol Gas's largest customers initiated a judicial review of the 2013 NERSA decisions relating to its maximum price and tariff methodologies and NERSA's decision on Sasol Gas's maximum price and transmission tariff applications.
-The review application proceedings were completed and the High Court judgement upheld the NERSA approved pricing methodology.
-The gas customers have appealed this outcome in the Supreme Court of Appeal (SCA).
+The review application proceedings were completed and the High Court upheld the NERSA-approved pricing methodology.
+The gas customers appealed this outcome in the Supreme Court of Appeal (SCA).
 In May 2018 the SCA upheld the appeal.
-This SCA ruling overturned the 2013 NERSA maximum price decisions and ordered NERSA to revise its decisions and also ordered that the revised NERSA maximum price decisions will apply retrospectively from 26 March 2014 when the original decisions became effective.
-NERSA has applied to the Constitutional Court for leave to appeal the SCA decision.
-Sasol is supporting NERSA in this application.
-The outcome of this application for leave to appeal remains pending.
+NERSA appealed the SCA decision to the Constitutional Court.
+Sasol supported NERSA in this appeal.
+On 15 July 2019 the Constitutional Court handed down its decision.
+The Constitutional Court overturned the 2013 NERSA maximum price decisions and ordered NERSA to revise its decisions.
+The new decision by NERSA regarding the maximum gas price to be approved for Sasol will apply retrospectively from 26 March 2014 when the original decisions (now overturned) became effective.
+Pursuant to the decision by the Constitutional Court, Sasol will in terms of the process to be determined by NERSA bring a revised application for the approval of maximum gas prices for approval by NERSA.